Skip to main content

 }

 Notice that Uint8Array was used instead of Array in the enclosed loop.
 This is because numbers in JavaScript are stored as the Number data type by default, which stores 64-bit floating point numbers.
-We will only be using 3 possible numbers in each board position so Uint8 makes more sense which is the smallest numeric data type that our range of possible numbers fits in.
+You will only be using 3 possible numbers in each board position so Uint8 makes more sense which is the smallest numeric data type that your range of possible numbers fits in.

-Now we can finish of initialising the history field:
+Now you can finish off initialising the currentBoard field:

 export default class FourInARowGame {